Getting Dengue in India and being admitted to a hospital in New Delhi is the kind of travel story that you hope to never have.

 What is Dengue?

-Dengue – or Dengue Fever – is a viral infection transmitted by mosquitoes.
+Dengue – commonly known as Dengue Fever – is a viral infection transmitted to humans through the bite of infected mosquitoes, primarily the Aedes aegypti species.

 It is a complex disease that has no specific treatment.
 But the symptoms of Dengue infection can be debilitating and in serious cases, sometimes fatal.